0foo/geraldine/README.md

 # Geraldine: a static component generator

 ## About
-* Static site generators are kind of heavy weight and specific to creating static sites
-* So many things in computer science simply require transforming from one format to another, with some possible tweaks.
-* I always loved static site generaters but wanted something a little more flexible, that could just essentially process files how I wanted them to be processed and output a transformed file.
 * This is a static component generator.
-It takes all the things I liked about static site generators like templating, live reload, creating parallel distribution directories, front matter, dev servers, includes, etc. and makes a system that will not only create static sites but also do much more.
+It takes data and templates with front matter and outputs a processed file.
 * At a high level it's essentially a file processor with bells and whistles.
 You put files through one or more processors, i.e. a pipeline, and write the output to disk.
 * Use cases:
     * Transpiling to HTML: Convert markdown, jinja, restructured text, TOML, other templating langs -> HTML